top of page

 Never the Twain Shall Meet

 The Shark Spotters program in South Africa has become recognised as a world-renowned flagship for beach safety in a shark-rich area.
-South Africa is blessed with many different species of sharks, namely the great white (Carcharodon carcharias).
-In order to circumvent the need for destructive nets and drum lines (which are strung along popular beaches to kill sharks), whilst still protecting ocean-users from potentially dangerous sharks, the Shark Spotters have implemented a system of ocean surveillance and alarms in order to minimise human-shark conflict.
-And it has been remarkably successful...
+South Africa is blessed with many different species of sharks, namely the great white (Carcharodon carcharias) and tiger shaks (Galeocerdo cuvier).
+In order to circumvent the need for destructive nets and drum lines, whilst still protecting ocean-users from potentially dangerous sharks, the Shark Spotters have implemented a system of ocean surveillance and alarms in order to minimise human-shark conflict (Kock et al, 2012; Engelbrecht et al, 2017).

-The scheme involves a highly trained team of scientists and shark spotters patrolling popular South African bather beaches from high-ground, in order to sight any sharks in the water.
-The Shark Spotters spot a shark from their vantage point, identify the species and observe the behaviour.
-In the event that the shark is deemed to be a threat (when a shark comes too close to bathers/surfers or appears to be acting in an aggressive or predatory manner) the Shark Spotters sound a loud alarm, signalling for everyone to exit the water.
-When the shark vacates the area and it is considered safe again, beach-users are allowed to return to the water (Kock et al, 2012).
+When the Shark Spotters see a shark from their vantage point, they will identify the species and observe the behaviour.
+In the event that the shark is deemed to be a threat (when a shark comes too close to bathers/surfers or appears to be acting in an aggressive or predatory manner) the Shark Spotters sound a loud alarm, signalling for everyone on the beach to exit the water.
+When the shark vacates the area and it is considered safe again, beach-users are allowed to return to the ocean (Kock et al, 2012).

-A colour-coded warning flag is displayed on the beach to communicate the shark conditions to beach-users.
+A colour-coded warning flag is also displayed on the beach to communicate the shark conditions to beach-users.
 A green flag signifies that spotting conditions are good (clear weather, good water visibility) and no sharks have been seen.
 A black flag means that spotting conditions are poor, so they cannot stay with any certainty whether sharks are present of not.
 A red flag signifies that a shark has recently been seen and ocean-users should be cautious.
 Finally, a white flag, accompanied by a siren, means that a shark has been sighted and all bathers must exit the water for their own safety (Engelbrecht et al, 2017).

 Recently, researchers sought to re-evaluate the efficacy of the scheme, by assessing how many negative human-shark interactions had occurred since the plan was initiated.
 Basically, are the Shark Spotters stopping shark attacks?